-Prerequisites: NURS 220-5, or enrollment in the Post-Diploma BScN, or permission of the Chair

-Precluded: HHSC 350-3, HHSC 401-3
+Prerequisites: NURS 220-5, or enrollment in the Post-Diploma BScN, or permission of the Chair Precluded: HHSC 350-3, HHSC 401-3

-NURS 308-3 Ethics and Law in Nursing This course examines ethical reasoning and the use of ethical theory in nursing practice decisions.
-Health care law as it relates to nursing practice is explored.
-Special focus is on the meaning and use of nursing practice acts, professional standards of practice and nursing codes of ethics.
+NURS 308-3 Ethics and Law in Nursing This course examines ethical reasoning and the use of ethical theory in nursing practice decisions, as well as health care law as it relates to nursing practice.
+Special focus is placed on the meaning and use of relevant legislation and case law, professional standards of practice, and the Canadian nursing code of ethics.